ankeesler/anwork/doc/FEATURE.md

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
-- Add regex checking for smoketest output.
-Add an "assertOutput" API that takes a regular expression and a CLI invocation.
+- We need a test for the debug ouput and that the ID of each task is different.

 ## Journaling